Designing with AI

 I made AI prototypes more consistent.
 Stakeholders assumed they were final.
 Two years of working with AI taught me that the obvious move isn't always the right one.

-That kind of counterintuitive finding is what I'm interested in.
 Here are three pieces of work that shaped how I think about AI as both a design material and a design tool.
+In each case, I treated the work as a design experiment with a hypothesis, a test, and a finding that often contradicted the original assumption.

 OutSystems built an AI-powered app generator called Mentor, running on a platform called Morpheus.
 The product took a natural language prompt and generated a working low-code application.